-There are so many ways you can practice your Spanish skills, both before you get here and once you have arrived.
+At this particular time, amid the COVID-19 pandemic, you may find yourself with a lot of extra time on your hands at home.
+While you could easily let that slip away, we would encourage you to take advantage of this time to improve your Spanish skills!
+There are so many ways you can practice your Spanish skills, no matter what your currently level is.
 We have already talked about reading in Spanish, going to intercambios, and other ways to pick up the language.
-But I know that everyone is different and some people prefer watching tv and movies over activities like reading, so today, we want to talk about how you can learn Spanish by what you see on your tv screen (or computer).
+However, we know that everyone is different and some people prefer watching TV and movies over activities—especially when you’re stuck at home.
+That’s why, today, we want to talk about how you can learn Spanish by engaging with what you see on your TV screen (or computer).

-Watch videos in the original version: And not dubbed ones.
-I know there are many people who don’t actually mind dubbed versions, but it really messes with my brain, so I guess I assume it messes with other people too when the shapes peoples mouths make don’t actually fit the sounds coming out of them.
-In addition, watching videos in the original version help you connect to the actor him/herself and allow you to get a good feel for the person they are playing (as opposed to dubbed voices that might not fit the role as well).
+1. Watch videos in the original version: And not dubbed ones.
+There are many people who don’t actually mind dubbed versions, but they can really mess with other’s brains when the shapes peoples’ mouths make don’t actually fit the sounds coming out of them.
+In addition, watching videos in the original version helps you connect to the actor him/herself and allows you to get a good feel for the person they are playing (as opposed to dubbed voices that might not fit the role as well).

-Note: I one time watched part of the dubbed version of Django Unchained in a class here and I felt terrible for my classmates who had probably never heard the real (powerful) voices of the actors and just knew the “Spanish interpretation” of them.
+Note: Claudia once watched part of the dubbed version of Django Unchained in a class here and felt terrible for her classmates who had probably never heard the real (powerful) voices of the actors and just knew the “Spanish interpretation” of them.

-Feel free to use subtitles: In Spanish, of course.
-People are often afraid that using subtitles will diminish your learning because you will be too busy reading to follow along with the dialog.
-However, I feel like watching with subtitles in the language (or even your language if you are a real beginner) help you catch things you might not get otherwise.
-They can also help you check that your understanding is as good as you think it is and warn you when you need help to stick to the plot.
+2. Feel free to use subtitles: In Spanish, of course.
+People are often afraid that using subtitles will diminish their learning because they will be too busy reading to follow along with the dialog.
+However, we feel that watching with subtitles in the language you are learning (or even your native language if you are a real beginner) can help you catch things you might not get otherwise.
+It can help imprint in your mind the correct prepositions, verb tenses, and expressions to use in certain situations.
+It can also help you check that your understanding is as good as you think it is and warn you when you need help following the plot.

-So, how would I personally recommend that you integrate videos into your language learning plan?
-I have three suggestions for you:
+So, how would we personally recommend that you integrate videos into your language learning plan?
+We have three suggestions for you:

 Movies as periodic boost: